IntegralEnvision/integral/README.md

 ## License

-Although the repository is private to encourage code updates the code is MIT licensed.
+The code is MIT licensed.

 ## Contributing